-Travel funds will be used to pay for active taskforce members (regardless of funding) of the El Paso Police Department's Auto Theft Task Force to attend automobile crime courses, conferences, meetings, and workshops related to taskforce functions, both within the State of Texas and outside of the State of Texas, with prior MVCPA approval as mandated by the Grant Administrative Manual.
-Administrative In-State Travel may include, but is not limited to, any or all MVCPA Board Meetings, Workshops, MVCPA Committees that a taskforce member is appointed to, conferences, and Intel Meetings with other agencies or other taskforces [\$10,275.00].
-Law Enforcement In-State Travel may include, but is not limited to, MVCPA or NICB sponsored automobile investigation courses and/or other courses that have a nexus to automobile crimes (Theft of Vehicles, Burglary of Vehicles, Fraud, Organized Crime, Informants, Chop Shop Investigations, Gangs, Cartels, etc.) [\$18,000.00].
+Travel funds will be used to pay for active taskforce members (regardless of funding) of the El Paso Police Department's (EPPD) Auto Theft Task Force and for personnel assigned the EPPD Grant Section, who finiancially manage the grant.
+Travel funds will be used to attend automobile crime courses, conferences, meetings, and workshops related to taskforce functions, both within the State of Texas and outside of the State of Texas, with prior MVCPA approval as mandated by the Grant Administrative Manual.
+Administrative In-State Travel may include, but is not limited to, any or all MVCPA Board Meetings, Workshops, MVCPA Committees that a taskforce member is appointed to, conferences, and Intel Meetings with other agencies or other taskforces [\$10,000].
+Law Enforcement In-State Travel may include, but is not limited to, MVCPA or NICB sponsored automobile investigation courses and/or other courses that have a nexus to automobile crimes (Theft of Vehicles, Burglary of Vehicles, Fraud, Organized Crime, Informants, Chop Shop Investigations, Gangs, Cartels, etc.) [\$18,000].
 Taskforce officers to attend the Texas Association of Vehicle Theft Investigators (TAVTI) Annual Training Conference [\$10,000.00].
-Law Enforcement Out-of-State Travel may include, but is not limited to, various automobile training courses that have a nexus to automobile crimes that are being offered in a venue close to El Paso, TX.
-For example, some of the exact courses that are being offered in Central and East Texas, are also offered in Albuquerque, NM, which is only a 4-hour drive from El Paso [\$2,000.00].
-Taskforce members, regardless of funding source (MVCPA or In-Kind), as recommended by the Taskforce Program Director/Commander, and upon approval by the department, may travel to training courses, meetings, and conferences that are reasonable and related to the taskforce's function.
+Law Enforcement Out-of-State Travel may include, but is not limited to, various automobile training courses that have a nexus to automobile crimes that are being offered in a venue close to El Paso.
+TX.
+For example, some of the exact courses that are being offered in Central and East Texas, are also offered in Albuquerque, NM, which is only a 4-hour drive from El Paso [\$2,500.00].
+Taskforce members, regardless of funding source (Grant, Cash Match or In-Kind Match), as recommended by the Taskforce Program Director/ Unit Commander, and upon approval by the department, may travel to training courses, meetings, and conferences that are reasonable and related to the taskforce's function.
 Attendance to the aforementioned will be beneficial to the taskforce's mission and will be done in accordance with the MVCPA Grant Administrative Manual.